 4 Module coordinator Prof. Dr. Emil Wiedemann 5 Contents The incompressible Navier-Stokes equations (NSE) are a nonlinear system of partial differential equations fundamental for the modelling of fluid flow.
 They are extensively used in meteorology and oceanography, but also pose great mathematical challenges.
 Famously, global regularity of the three-dimensional NSE forms one of the seven Millennium Problems.
 This course serves as an introduction to the mathematical theory of these equations and includes the following topics: existence of weak solutions of Leray-Hopf type; local-in-time existence of strong solutions; the Prodi-Serrin criteria for regularity and energy balance; partial regularity theory; the singular limit of vanishing viscosity.
 The course can be a good preparation for a subsequent master's thesis in the topic.
-6 Learning objectives and skills Students know and understand the basic theory of the Navier-Stokes equations and have mastered important methods for systems of non- inear partial differential equations.
+6 Learning objectives and equations and have mastered important me Students know and understand the basic theory of the Navier-Stokes equations and have mastered important methods for systems of non- linear partial differential equations.
 They have a basic understanding of mathematical fluid dynamics.
 7 Prerequisites Lineare Algebra, Analysis.
 Empfohlen: erste Kurse in partiellen Differentialgleichungen und Funktionalanalysis.
-8 Integration in curriculum semester: 1 9 Module compatibility Non-Specialisation modules Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and numerical analysis and simulation (NASi) Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 10 Method of examination Oral (20 minutes) 11 Grading procedure Oral (100%) 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 90 h Independent study: 210 h 14 Module duration 1 semester 15 Teaching and examination language
+8 Integration in curriculum semester: 1 9Module compatibilityApplied Mathematics 20192 Specialisation: Modeling and applied a analysis and simulation (NASi) Master Applied Mathematics 20192 Specialisation: Modeling and applied a Specialisation: Modeling and applied analysis (MApA) and numerical analysis and simulation (NASi) Master of Science Computational and 10 Method of examination Oral (20 minutes) 11 Grading procedure Oral (100%) 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 90 h Independent study: 210 h 14 Module duration 1 semester 15 Teaching and examination language german or english

 16 Bibliography J. C. Robinson, J. L. Rodrigo, W. Sadowski: The Three- Dimensional Navier-Stokes Equations.
 Cambridge University Press, 2016.
 P. Constantin, C. Foias: Navier-Stokes Equations.
 University of Chicago Press, 1988.
 W. Ożański: The Partial Regularity Theory of Caffarelli, Kohn, and Nirenberg and its Sharpness.
 Birkhäuser, 2019.
 E. Wiedemann: Navier-Stokes Equations: Lecture Notes.
-Universität Ulm, 2018/19. ------------------------ ---
+Universität Ulm, 2018/19. ----------------- ---